 What To Expect After Surgery

-- Mild cramping may occur for several hours after the procedure.
+- Mild cramping for a few hours after the procedure.

-- A dark brown vaginal discharge during the first week is normal.
+- A dark brown vaginal discharge during the first week.

-- Vaginal discharge or spotting may occur for about 3 weeks.
+- Vaginal discharge or spotting for about 3 weeks.

-- You have severe vaginal bleeding.
-You are passing clots of blood and soaking through your usual pads each hour for 2 or more hours.
+- Severe vaginal bleeding.
+This means soaking through a pad each hour for 2 or more hours.

 Why It Is Done

-LEEP is done after abnormal Pap test results have been confirmed by colposcopy and cervical biopsy.
 LEEP may be used to treat cell changes on the cervix.
-These include: